rjspencer/docs/theming.md

 -----

 # Available Pages
 Note: Not all pages are required.
 Define pages that make sense for your theme, and the rest will be taken care of by our engine.
-No links will be broken.
+No links will be broken. *Also see Defining Custom Pages*

 ## page:About
 This page should show general information about the account.